All Collections

 This section gives instructions on how to set up a basic policy.
 Skip to CSS Selectors if you have done this part already.

-1. From the Monsido Domain Overview, click Select Domain.
+1. Click Select Domain. from the Monsido Domain Overview page.
 The Domain Overview page opens.

 The Content Policies section on the Policies page.